 Instructional

-Note that in a case of this sort if where on the part in the breast
+Note that, in a case of this sort where if on the part in the breast

 of the supposed challenger a sentiment of ill will as toward